Aaron Berry: College career

 As a junior in 2008, Berry was named All-Big East second-team.
 He accumulated 41 tackles, one sack, three interceptions, a team-high of 10 PBUs and 76 yards on 14 punt returns (5.4 avg).
 One of his three interceptions came in the Sun Bowl vs. Oregon State and matched his career high of three PBUs.
 He had one interception in the Rutgers game and another against Connecticut that he ran back for 52 yards.
 In the 2008 game against Notre Dame, Berry had a career high nine tackles and followed it up the next game with 7 vs. Iowa.
 Berry had a four-yard sack against Buffalo, a season-long punt return for 24-years vs. Syracuse, and three PBUs against Louisville.

 During his senior year, Berry was a Jim Thorpe Award candidate.
 While struggling with a shoulder injury, Berry had a combined total of 31 tackles with 25 solo and 6 assisted tackles.
 He had one interception during his senior year and returned it for 14 yards.

 Professional career

 Detroit Lions

 In 2010, Berry was signed by the Lions as an undrafted free agent.
-He was cut by the Lions on July 23, 2012.
+He was cut by the Lions on July 23, 2012, a day after his second arrest in a month.
+In June 2012, he had been arrested for a DUI and other charges.
+On July 22, he was arrested after pointing a gun at three people.

 On August 20, 2012, he was suspended for 3 games.